springload/draftail/.github/CONTRIBUTING.md

 npm run start
 # Runs linting.
 npm run lint
+# Start a Flow server for type errors.
+npx flow
 # Re-formats all of the files in the project (with Prettier).
 npm run format
 # Run tests in a watcher.